Berlin is not for the faint of heart. There is no shying away from the grim and tumultuous history this city has faced in the past 100 years.

 Rittersport: It’s Good to Be Square

-Our family loves Rittersport.
-We were delighted to find out, from a previous visit to Berlin, that the Rittersport Museum and flagship store are in the heart of Berlin.
+Our family loves Rittersport, and the Rittersport Museum and flagship store are in the heart of Berlin.
 Kids can make their own chocolate creations, shop at chocolate shop (don’t miss the 1 kilo bag of squares for around 8 Euros), and learn about the history of the brand.
-There is a lovely cafe with snacks and beverages.
-There is even an hour-long chocolate workshop available (but book ahead of time) for kids up to age 18 which they will translate into English, if needed.
+The store houses a lovely cafe with snacks and beverages, and an opportunity for an hour-long chocolate workshop (but book ahead of time) for kids up to age 18.
+They will translate into English, if needed.
 If you do the workshop, kids will make two bars of chocolate and decorate the wrapper, which are perfect for souvenirs or gifts.

 Just a Barrel of Monkeys

 After several days of communism and World War II, we all needed something a little “lighter” to round out the vacation.
 The Berlin Zoo is the oldest in Germany and situated in the central Tiergarten.
 I tend not to be a zoo person, but my kids love animals and for the price (love the family ticket deals), it was worth the trip.
-Even in the bad weather, there were plenty of places to duck in to see everything from elephants, pandas, gorillas, monkeys, foxes, polar bears, seals, rhinos.
-It was a full-on zoo in the middle of the city surrounded by office buildings, with a lovely place to stop for lunch or a snack.
+Even in the cold and rainy weather, we ducked in to see everything from elephants, pandas, gorillas, monkeys, foxes, polar bears, seals, rhinos.
+A full-on zoo in the middle of the city surrounded by office buildings, is a lovely place to stop for lunch or a snack.

 Worst: Our flat in Berlin was pretty bad.
 We had been informed that it was nice, and in the fancy, hip area of town.
 That was dead wrong.
 We were only in the fancy, hip area based on official boundaries alone, the neighborhood was seedy, and we had to walk 15, 30 minutes to feel that we were in an area we actually wanted to be.
 Of all the places we have stayed, it has been by far the worst.